open-telemetry/opentelemetry-dotnet-instrumentation/docs/releasing.md

 # Release Process

-1. Run the integration tests with Linux containers on Windows (not covered by CI):
+1. Run the integration tests with Linux containers on Windows and macOS (not covered by CI):

    ```bash